Skip to Main Content

 Points to consider:

 • Indicate whether potential users need specific tools to access and (re-)use the data.
-Consider the sustainability of software needed for accessing the data and the availability of those tools in different settings, e.g. outside of HIgher Education Institutions.
+Consider the sustainability of software needed for accessing the data and the availability of those tools in different settings, e.g. outside of Higher Education Institutions.

 Advantages of a Data Repository or Archive